Health and Social Care Data-Driven Innovation

-The Usher Institute is one of six Data-Driven Innovation Hubs as part of the Edinburgh and South East Scotland City Region Deal.
+The Usher Institute hosts the Health and Social Care Data-Driven Innovation Programme and is a delivery hub within the Data-Driven Innovation initiative of the Edinburgh and South East Scotland City Region Deal.

-Located at Edinburgh BioQuarter, the new Usher building will become a world-leading hub where health and social care research teams collaborate with colleagues from public, private and third sector organisations to deliver data-driven advances in health and social care.
+Due to open in 2024, the new Usher building at Edinburgh BioQuarter will become a world-leading hub where health and social care research teams collaborate with colleagues from public, private and third sector organisations to deliver data-driven advances in health and social care.

-The Usher is drawing on Scotland’s mature and world-leading health data assets, establishing ‘DataLoch’ - a unique and secure data service to support transformative research and innovation for the region and beyond.
+This community will draw on Scotland’s mature and world-leading health data assets, including 'DataLoch' - a unique and secure data service supporting transformative research and innovation for the region and beyond.
 Robust, efficient governance and data-sharing protocols have been developed in partnership with the National Health Service, informed by public perspectives.

 An ambitious Talent programme will provide a suite of education and training to support a future workforce with the knowledge and skills to drive the use of data and digital technologies to transform the delivery of care.